matt-dahlgren/casino-simulator/README.md

 ## Images
 Insert a bunch of images of us doing things with an explanation of what they are

+## Contribution
+As this was an assignment done for our CSC207 course and was a demonstration of what we could achieve given the course material, public contributions are closed.
+However, if you wish to make a fork, you can!
+Nothing special is needed except the requirements listed in the app launching instructions.
+We would recommend making nice and clean merge requests for when you work on that fork, so that your main branch doesn't accidentally end up broken.
+Always use SOLID and Clean Architecture in adherence to our existing code!
+Ensure that merged contributions actually expand on the app rather than break it down.

 ## Resource Credits